-While this brought forth incentives such as reduced (or zero) travel times, it also sheds light on other facts along the lines of –
+While remote work has perks such as reduced (or zero) travel times, it also sheds light on other facts.

 - 43% of remote employees take three weeks or less of paid vacation per year.

 - 22% of remote employees report that unplugging after work is their biggest challenge.

 - Remote workers can be 20 to 25% more productive than their onsite colleagues.

 Remote employees are just as vital as office employees to your company’s growth.
 That being said, how do you keep your remote employee morale on an all-time high?
 How do you ensure that the staff is motivated, even without face-to-face interaction?
 The answer lies in employee recognition.

 10 remote employee recognition ideas for 2022 (and beyond)

 There are plenty of virtual recognition ideas that recognize the hard work put in by your telecommuting team members.
 For this article, we have handpicked the top ten ideas for rewarding remote employees that will do the trick – and won’t stretch your budget beyond a certain point.